7 Best Banjo for Beginners of 2024

 But the "banjitar" is a tempting alternative for guitar players looking to occasionally cover banjo duties or looking for that specific banjo timbre without falling down a bluegrass rabbit hole.

-It's not quite a guitar, it's not quite a banjo, but it's most certainly an option worth exploring.
+It's not quite a guitar, it's not quite a banjo, but it's most certainly an option worth exploring, especially if you don't mind (or actually kind of enjoy) turning a few heads.

 SPECS